 Order your 2020 Board of Review Training materials NOW..

-The Wisconsin Department of Revenue-approved Board of Review (BOR) Training will be available in DVD format and now USB format, with accompanying materials.
+Wisconsin Department of Revenue-approved Board of Review (BOR) Training are available in DVD format and now USB format, with accompanying materials.
 You can order one or both of the two video courses offered.
 (Read about course descriptions below and order).

 Only one video course is required for certification of completing the BOR Requirement.